quil/quil/README.md

 ## Processing Compatibility

-Quil provides support for the standard Processing API - currently version `2.2.1`.
+Quil provides support for the standard Processing API - currently version `2.2.1` of Processing and `1.4.8` of Processing.js.
 The majority of fns Processing methods have an equivalent Quil fn.
 Typically, `camelCased` methods have been converted to `hyphenated-versions`.
 For a full API list (with both Processing and Quil equivalents) see [API.txt](https://github.com/quil/quil/blob/master/API.txt).

 ## Community